Students must be formally admitted to The University of Scranton, in order to register for any graduate courses.

 The Application for Admission is submitted by visiting the Admission’s link, www.scranton.edu/gradapply.
 Completed applications, together with official transcripts of undergraduate and graduate work taken elsewhere, letters of recommendation, any required test scores, and other supporting documents, should be received in the Office of Graduate Admissions at least one month before the term in which the student wishes to begin graduate study.
 Some graduate programs may have specific application deadlines.
 International students should apply and have all materials to the Office of Graduate Admissions by the following dates: June 1st for entry into the fall term, November 1st for entry into the spring term, or March 1st for entry into the summer term.
 An application file must be complete before it can be processed.

-The University offers online graduate programs in the areas of accountancy, business administration, business administration/health administration (dual degree), education, finance, health administration, health informatics, and human resources management.
+The University offers online graduate programs in the areas of accountancy, business administration, business administration/health administration (dual degree), business analytics, finance, health administration, health informatics, and human resources management.
 An application file must be complete before it can be processed.

-Please visit the Admissions’ link, www.scranton.edu/gradapply to apply for the online Accountancy, Business Administration, Business Administration/ Health Administration (Dual Degree) Finance, Health Administration, Health Informatics or Human Resources Management programs for the application for admission and specific information about the programs of study.
+Please visit the Admissions’ link, www.scranton.edu/gradapply to apply for the online Accountancy, Business Administration, Business Administration/ Health Administration (Dual Degree), Business Analytics, Finance, Health Administration, Health Informatics or Human Resources Management programs for the application for admission and specific information about the programs of study.
 We also offer certificates in Enterprise Resource Planning (ERP), Executive Certificate in Health Administration, Health Informatics, and Supply Chain Management (SCM).

 We are not currently accepting applications for the online Master of Science programs in Educational Administration or Curriculum & Instruction or the Administrative Certification without Master’s Degree.

 Please refer to sections on individual programs for special application deadlines and additional admission requirements.